-The amendment exempts lessees from having to consider individual lease contracts to determine whether rent concessions occurring as a direct consequence of the Coronavirus Disease 2019 ("COVID-19") pandemic are lease modifications and allows lessees to account for such rent concessions as if they were not lease modifications.
+The amendment exempts lessees from having to consider individual lease contract to determine whether rent concessions occurring as a direct consequence of the COVID-19 pandemic are lease modifications and allows lessees to account for such rent concessions as if they were not lease modifications.
 It applies to COVID-19-related rent concessions that reduce lease payments due on or before 30 June 2021.
 The amendment does not affect lessors.